diyamahendru/Deep-Learning-Book-Notes/README.md

 # Deep-Learning-Book-Notes
-My Notes of the Deep Learning Group
+My Notes of the Deep Learning Book